 Did you know you can lend money from your IRA account?
-Lending from an IRA has been an available investment option since IRAs were created in 1974, but many investors are either unaware or unable to find a provider to service the investment.
+Lending from an IRA has been an available investment option since IRAs were created in 1974.
+Still, many investors are either unaware or unable to find a provider to service the investment.

-Midland IRA provides investors the freedom to lend from their IRA accounts and receive principal and interest just like a bank.
-Lending from an IRA gives investors the freedom to set their own terms and have more control over the growth of their retirement funds.
+Midland provides investors the freedom to lend from their IRA accounts and receive principal and interest just like a bank.
+Lending from an IRA gives investors the freedom to set their terms and have more control over their retirement fund growth.

 - Unsecured notes are not backed by collateral, but often carry higher interest rates on the loan amount.
 One might consider an unsecured note for a friend or a non-disqualified relative.
-This involves a greater risk—and sometimes reward—than a secured note.
+Unsecured notes involve a greater risk—and sometimes reward—than a secured note.

-- Secured notes are backed by collateral, such as deeds of trust or the property itself, providing the lender increased assurance of the return of the loan amount and interest.
-One of the attractions to secured notes for many investors is their collateral instruments, which serve as protection in the event of default.
-The underlying collateral, interest rates, and amortization are all agreed upon between the IRA owner and the borrower, giving the lender the ability to choose risk and tolerance levels.
-Self-directed retirement accounts can also participate in fractional ownership of notes and can purchase existing, discounted, or distressed notes.
+- Secured notes are backed by collateral, such as deeds of trust or the property itself.
+This backing provides the lender with increased assurance of return of the loan amount and interest.
+One of the attractions to secured notes for many investors is their collateral instruments.
+Collateral serves as protection if the loan defaults.
+The underlying collateral, interest rates, and amortization are all agreed upon between the IRA owner and the borrower.
+This structure gives the lender the ability to choose risk and tolerance levels.
+Self-directed retirement accounts can also participate in fractional ownership of notes and purchase existing, discounted, or distressed notes.

 FAQs on Private Lending in a Self-Directed IRA

 - What is the minimum interest rate I can charge?
 What is the maximum interest rate I can charge?